 I have been paleo for the past year, but I’m thinking maybe it’s not low enough for my needs and considering lowering.
 In terms of my food intake: I eat twice a day, usually a salad, meat/fish/eggs/liver usually in a generous amount of butter/some animal fat, in the evening I add a sweet potato or potato, sometimes piece of fruit.
 Exercise: once or twice a week about 40 mins of body weight exercises.

 Thank you in advance,

 We believe that the ketogenic diet is equally helpful for your phenotype as well as the obese insulin resistant group.
-If you become keto-adapted, you would not then experience hypoglycemia (hunger) that causes and exaggerates a stress response that ultimately results in much lower pregnancy rates.
+If you become keto-adapted, you would not likely experience hypoglycemia (hunger) that can cause and exaggerate a stress response that ultimately results in much lower pregnancy rates.
 This diet is also excellent for pregnancy as well.

 I would avoid potatoes and almost all fruit.
 Some of these are allowed on paleo.
-Whatever you do, avoid aerobic exercise (heart rate over 100).
+Whatever you do, avoid excessive aerobic exercise.
 The diet then serves as a stress reducer.
 Also stop caffeine.

 Coffee versus green tea?

 You mentioned that in preparation to get pregnant, coffee is a thing that is important not to consume.
 Have you got an opinion about green tea?